By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Shares

 The most memorable travel adventures take many forms.
-Perhaps one of the most significant indicators that you’re out of your familiar surroundings can be the cultural differences in using toilets around the world.
+Perhaps one of the key indicators that you’re out of your familiar surroundings are the cultural differences in using toilets around the world.

-Different set-ups can be down to factors like remote regions, a lack of infrastructure, or perhaps just doing things another way (which is what travel is all about, right?)
+Different set-ups can be down to factors like remoteness, a lack of infrastructure, or perhaps just doing things another way (which is what travel is all about, right?)

 Adjusting to different types of conveniences can often be amusing, but tricky to get used to and sometimes a bit unsanitary.
-It helps to arm yourself with information in advance so that in your moment of need you’re prepared for what you’re getting into.
+It helps to arm yourself with information in advance so you’re prepared in your moment of need.

-Greek sewage pipes are much narrower than US or British pipes, and therefore can’t handle paper or any other items as it will easily clog them.
-This is because the infrastructure and sewerage system are much older.
+Greek sewage pipes are much narrower than US or British pipes, and therefore Greek plumbing can’t handle paper or any other items as it will easily clog them.
+This is because the infrastructure and seweage system are much older.
 In fact, the first-ever known flushing toilets were at the Palace of Knossos on Crete, which was built around 1700 BC.
-Of course, nationally things have been updated since then, but generally, pipes remain too narrow to handle any non-human waste.
+Of course, nationally things have been updated since then, but generally, toilet pipes remain too narrow to handle any non-human waste.

 No - the biggest thing to note is simply this: don’t flush toilet paper down the loo.
 You will find there are bins to the side of the toilet where you can dispose of your tissue instead.
 The bins tend to have lids and foot pedals and are emptied at least once daily, so it’s not as gruesome as it sounds.
 You will find there are signs in toilets everywhere to remind you of this, from hotel rooms to cafes and tourist hotspots.